ioslas/SuperManager/README.md

 ## 📄 License

 🔒 This project is provided for **educational and personal learning purposes only**.<br>
 You are welcome to download, study, and practice with the source code.
-However, you **may not reuse, modify, republish, redistribute, or incorporate** any part of this project into other works without prior permission from the authors.<br>
+However, you **may not reuse, modify, republish, redistribute, or incorporate** any part of this project into other works without prior written permission from the authors.<br>
 For complete terms and conditions, please refer to the [LICENSE](./License) file.